Fact-checked by Vincenza De Falco, Autism & Learning Disabilities Specialist Coach.

 Before a child with Autism can play hide and seek, complete with taking turns hiding and seeking, they should already be familiar with the concept of taking turns and how to win or lose graciously.
 They also need to understand that hiding is the nature of the game and that it doesn’t mean the other children aren’t trying to get away from them.

-To build a child’s play skills to play ‘hide and seek,’ start by having your child play aloneOpens in a new tab. alongside other children, such as putting together a puzzle.
+To build a child’s play skills to play ‘hide and seek,’ start by having your child play alone alongside other children, such as putting together a puzzle.
 Success at this stage might be completing the puzzle or sticking to their project without disturbing other children.

 Once your child experiences success at solitary play, try having them play next to other children while sharing some of the same toys or puzzles.
 You may find that your child will either not be ready for this, refuse to share, or surprise you and share willingly.